David McMillan (smuggler): Criminal career

+Australian conviction

 After three years, McMillan and business partner Michael Sullivan were arrested following Operation Aries, a Victoria Police/Federal Police taskforce operation reported to have cost over A$2 million.
 McMillan and Sullivan, along with their partners, Clelia Teresa Vigano and Mary Escolar Castillo respectively, had been arrested on 5 January 1982 for conspiracy to import heroin.
-The four had several false passports between them and stood trial with Supahaus Chowdury and Brendan Healy on twelve counts of conspiring to import drugs between 1979 and 1981.
+The four were alleged to have 17 false passports between them and to have arranged drug mules to transport an average of 2 kilograms of heroin per trip.
+The group stood trial with Supahaus Chowdury and Brendan Healy on twelve counts of conspiring to import drugs between 1979 and 1981.

 Healy was acquitted on all charges, and nine others accused of the conspiracy accepted indemnity against prosecution in exchange for testifying against their co-conspirators.
 McMillan stood accused of travelling under 30 false passports and keeping station houses in London, Brussels and Bangkok.
-The trial heard charges of an attempt to escape Melbourne's high-security Pentridge Prison by helicopter using former SAS personnel in a scheme engineered by a vengeful Lord Moynihan.
+The trial heard charges of an attempt to escape Melbourne's high-security Pentridge Prison by helicopter using former Special Air Service personnel, although McMillan would later assert the entire scheme was a false flag operation engineered by a vengeful Lord Moynihan and Operation Aries detectives in order to sway the opinion of the jury to their guilt.

 The prosecution opposed bail for Castillo, who had a four-month-old baby with Sullivan, because she had access to funds and it was thought she could flee to her wealthy parents in her native Colombia.
 The police surgeon reported that all four defendants were habitual heroin users.
 Clelia Vigano and Mary Castillo were two of three women who died in a fire at HM Prison Fairlea on the evening of Saturday 6 February 1982.
 After her death, Castillo's baby went into the custody of Sullivan's mother.

-The consequent six-month trial produced 116 witnesses and a hung jury that finally returned a verdict after seven days sequestration.
+The subsequent six-month trial produced 116 witnesses, with McMillan testifying that he was infact smuggling diamonds from Europe to Australia.
+The trial resulted in a hung jury that finally returned a verdict after seven days sequestration.
 Despite being acquitted of 11 of the 12 counts, McMillan was found guilty of the remaining count and was sentenced to 17 years, before being released in 1993 on parole.
-During the trial, agents from the United States' Drug Enforcement Administration testified against the Thai national Chowdury who they believed had links to the Golden Triangle's third biggest heroin exporter, and to the kidnap and murder of an agent's wife in Chiang Mai.
+During the trial, agents from the United States' Drug Enforcement Administration testified against the Thai national Chowdury who they believed had links to the Golden Triangle's third biggest heroin exporter, and to the 1980 kidnap and murder of the wife of DEA agent Michael Powers in Chiang Mai.
 McMillan denied any connection with Chowdury, and was acquitted of the relevant charge, however the American involvement led to a lifelong antipathy between the DEA and McMillan.